Close Icon

 There’s no need to miss your favourite live sporting match during your visit to Ambleside.

-The Cellar Bar, The Churchill Inn and The Ambleside Tavern are amongst several great places for viewing sporting events.
+The Sportsman’s Inn and The Vault are great places for viewing sporting events throughout the year.

 Beer Gardens